-This section describes the monitoring of $CH_4$ , $N_2O$ , $NH_3$ , $NO_x$ and $SO_2$ emissions released from the processing of separately collected biodegradable waste (from households) into compost and/or biogas in the Netherlands (IPCC category: 5B).
+This section describes the monitoring of CH_4 , N_2O , NH_3 , NO_x and SO_2 emissions released from the processing of separately collected biodegradable waste (from households) into compost and/or biogas in the Netherlands (IPCC category: 5B).
 Emissions released during processing (composting and/or fermentation) of other organic waste, mostly generated by companies, are not included in this paragraph.
 This concerns NACE code: 3821 Treatment of non-hazardous waste.
 Also all other composting of collected biodegradable waste is part of this section.
+This is waste with the specific List of waste codes 02.01.03, 02.01.07 and 20.02.01.
+This is organic horticulture waste.
 This does not include installations that treat manure.
-This is waste with the specific List of waste codes 02.01.03, 02.01.07 and 20.02.01.
-This is green composting.
+Emissions from installations that treat manure are described in the report Methodology for estimating emissions from agriculture in the Netherlands - Update 2018 (Lagerwef et al, 2019.